How to Make Time for Your Business Blog (10 Simple Ways)

 5. Streamline the process by batching tasks

-Try bundling all the various elements of creating a blog post.
+Try bundling all the various essential elements that go into a blog post.
 You’ll produce much more in 30 or 60 minutes if you concentrate on just one task for several blog posts, rather than several tasks for just one blog post.

 Here’s a sample breakdown of the main elements of creating a blog post.